Improve your local ranking on Google

 Adding photos to your listings shows people your goods and services, and can help you tell the story of your business.
 Accurate and appealing pictures may also show potential customers that your business offers what they’re searching for.
 Learn more

 Local results are based primarily on relevance, distance, and prominence.
-These factors are combined to help us find the best match for your search.
-For example, our search technology might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer.
-Here's more detail on what relevance, distance, and prominence mean.
+These factors are combined to help find the best match for your search.
+For example, Google algorithms might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer, and therefore rank it higher in local results.

-Relevance is how well a local listing matches what someone is searching for.
-Adding complete and detailed business information can help the search algorithm better understand your business and match you to relevant search results.
-Learn more about business descriptions and reviews
+Relevance refers to how well a local listing matches what someone is searching for.
+Adding complete and detailed business information can help Google better understand your business and match your listing to relevant searches.

 Just like it sounds–how far is each potential search result from the location term used in a search?
-If you don't specify a location in your search, Google will calculate distance based on what’s known about your location.
+If a user doesn't specify a location in their search, Google will calculate distance based on what’s known about their location.